 Note: We highly recommend placing the image file in the programs Textures folder.
 The default file location of the Textures folder is listed below for each platform.

 If the programs data folder was moved, or installed to a different file location, then navigate into the programs Preferences, select the Folders dialog panel, and use the file path under the My Data Folder heading to locate the programs data folder, along with the Textures sub-folder.

 Once the image is in a location where it will not be moved or deleted, select View> Library Browser to open the Library Browser.

 Right-click on the User Catalog folder and select New> Material from the contextual menu.

 Give the new material a short, descriptive Name.

-Adjust the scale, along with any additional settings that you may want to change.
+Adjust the scale, along with any additional settings that you may want to change in this dialog.

-If you later move or delete the file that your material is referencing, you will receive a warning message when you open the file or take a 3D camera view, and the image will no longer be displayed in your plan.
+If you later move or delete the original file that your material is referencing, you may receive a warning message when you open the file or take a 3D camera view, and the image may no longer be displayed in your plan.